patrick-motard/dotfiles/README.md

 2. a polybar extension or stand alone application like rofi that provides a gui with functionality like emacs helm (spacemacs variety), to make common tasks, scripts, and functions discoverable and callable using symantic keybinds. (would love to use rust for the engine and maybe a language like lua, lisp, or python for scripting it)

 3. short of the system variety of helm, a cheatsheet overlay that behaves like rofi and can hook into my config files and scripts to generate and display a cheatsheet would be amazing.

+4. look into using taskwarrior for task management

+5. look into using oh-my-zsh custom plugins for better management of .zshrc [oh-my-zsh wiki "Customization" section](https://github.com/robbyrussell/oh-my-zsh/wiki/Customization)